-Select the isolate records to analyse - these will be pre-selected if you accessed the plugin following a query.
+Select the isolate records to analyse (on large databases you will need to enter a list of ids).
+These will be pre-selected if you accessed the plugin following a query.
 Paste in a sequence to query - this be either a DNA or peptide sequence.